Building Subscription Services with SWIG

 Overview

-In this example, we’ll create a subscription service that:- Charges users $10 USDC monthly
+- Charges users $10 USDC monthly

 - Uses SWIG’s token limit feature to enforce the subscription amount and period